berdensj/RepuRadarPro/README.md

-# RepuRadarPro - Reputation Management Platform
+# Reputation Sentinel - Reputation Management Platform

-RepuRadarPro is a professional SaaS dashboard for businesses (doctors, lawyers, accountants, etc.) to monitor and manage their online reviews with advanced AI-powered insights and comprehensive reputation management capabilities.
+Reputation Sentinel is a professional SaaS dashboard for businesses (doctors, lawyers, accountants, etc.) to monitor and manage their online reviews with advanced AI-powered insights and comprehensive reputation management capabilities.

 ## 🚀 Features